 Videotron's revenues are derived from the monthly fees its customers pay for cable television, Internet access and mobile and cable telephony services as well as Club illico.
 The rates it charges vary based on the market served and the level of service selected.
 Rates are usually adjusted annually.
-Videotron also offers discounts to its customers who subscribe to more than one of its services, when compared to the sum of the prices of the individual services provided to these customers.
-As of December 31, 2018, the average monthly invoice on recurring subscription fees per residential customer was \$120.53 (representing a 1.7% year-over-year increase) and approximately 77% of its customers were bundling two services or more.
-A one-time installation fee, which may be waived in part during certain promotional periods, is charged to new customers.
+Videotron also offers discounts to its customers who subscribe to more than one of its services, when compared to the sum of the prices of the individual services provided to these

-(2) Basic customers are customers who receive basic cable service in either the analog or digital mode.
+(2) Basic customers are customers who receive basic cable service in either the analog or digital mode and IPTV services.

-(3) At the end of 2018, substantially all of Videotron's subscribers to the analog cable television service had migrated to digital service.
+(3) At the end of 2017, substantially all of Videotron's subscribers to the analog cable television service had migrated to digital service.